Emergent gravity fails to explain color-dependent galaxy-galaxy lensing signals from SDSS Dr7: Summary and Discussion

 \item The halo mass discrepancy between abundance matching and NFW model fitting is significant for the last two stellar mass bins, this is due to the combination of selection effect and abundance matching method.

 \item Our results are consistent with \cite{zu2016} in that the halo mass of blue galaxies in the same stellar mass bins are smaller than that of red galaxies. \end{itemize}

-\acknowledgements We are grateful to Prof. Y. F. Cai from USTC and Prof. D. C. Dai from YZU, for valuable comments.
+\acknowledgements We are grateful to Prof. Y. F. Cai, K. Xu and H. Y. Wang from USTC and Prof. D. C. Dai from YZU, for valuable comments.
 WL acknowledges the support from WPI Japan.
 All numerics are operated on the computer clusters gfarm at Kavli IPMU and cluster from Shanghai Astronomical Observatory.
 JZ is supported by IBS under the project code IBS-R018-D1.
 XY is supported by the National Science Foundation of China (NSFC, grant Nos.
 11890692, 11833005, 11621303) and the 111 project No. B20019.
 LL is supported by the National Science Foundation of China (NSFC, grant Nos.
 11903067).